Users’ Quick Start Guide

 Successfully submitted jobs will occasionally need to be removed from the

-condor_rm command specifying the job identifier as
+condor_rm command with the job identifier as a command line

-a command line argument.
+argument removes jobs.
 Kris’ job may be removed from the queue with

 Specification of the cluster number only as with the command